sirixdb/sirixdb.github.io/rest-api.md

 The fat-JAR in the future will be downloadable from the [maven repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/sirix-rest-api/0.9.0-SNAPSHOT/).

 ### Run the Integration Tests
 In order to run the integration tests under `bundles/sirix-rest-api/src/test/kotlin` make sure that you assign your admin user all the user-roles you have created in the Keycloak setup (last step).
-Then copy your generated `client secret` from step 7 in `SirixVerticleJsonTest` and `SirixVerticleXmlTest` and overwrite the one in the setup methods.
-Then make sure that Keycloak is running first and execute the Tests in your favorite IDE for instance.
+Make sure that Keycloak is running first and execute the tests in your favorite IDE for instance.

 ## API-design by Example
 After Keycloak and our server are up and running, we can write a simple HTTP-Client.
 We first have to obtain a token from the `/login` endpoint with a given "username/password" JSON-Object.
 Using an asynchronous HTTP-Client (from Vert.x) in Kotlin, it looks like this: